The Haunted Mesa by Louis L'Amour

 This sci-fi book by Louis L'Amour could have been so much more.

 Yes, that's right.
 Louis L'Amour, author of more than 100 westerns wrote a sci-fi book.
-It is set in familiar territory for him, the American Southwest and it concerns the disappearance of the Anasazi Indians more than 600 years ago.
+The Haunted Mesa is set in familiar territory for him, the American Southwest and it concerns the disappearance of the Anasazi Indians more than 600 years ago.
 If you are unfamiliar with the Anasazi, they are the builders of the adobe brick cliff dwellings that are scattered across the Southwestern desert.
 Their most famous site is at Mesa Verde National Monument.

 Louis L'Amour (1908-1988)